Tripura is the second largest natural rubber producer in the country.

 The state is also rich in natural gas deposits, glass sands, limestone, plastic clay, and hard rock.
 With its pleasant climate and scenic landscape, Tripura is a favoured tourist destination.
 The state offers tourist attractions such as historical Hindu and Buddhist sites, temples, rivers, and rock carvings.
 In 2019, the number of foreign tourist arrivals in the state was recorded to be 154,405.

-According to the Department for Promotion of Industry and Internal Trade (DPIIT), between October 2019-Dec 2024, FDI inflow in Tripura stood at Rs.
-11 crore (US$ 1.23 million).
+According to the Department for Promotion of Industry and Internal Trade (DPIIT), between October 2019-June 2025, FDI inflow in Tripura stood at Rs.
+9.75 crore (US$ 1.23 million).

-Tripura exported key items such as mica, coal and ores, spices & fruits and vegetables.
+Tripura exported key items such as engineering goods, spices, drugs and pharmaceuticals, and organic and inorganic chemicals

 The state has a wide range of fiscal and policy incentives for businesses under the Tripura Industrial Investment Promotion Incentive Scheme, 2017.
 Developing infrastructure, improved rail and air connectivity, and establishment of trade routes have facilitated trade.